-- all those that have already been immunised with adjuvanted monovalent H1N1v vaccine are likely to remain protected next winter, and possibly longer, against H1N1v and the vaccine may provide protection against a drifted variant. - JCVI welcomed plans to retain a strategic reserve of H1N1v vaccine for the purposes of future preparedness against the emergence of a virulent drifted form of H1N1v. - 5.
+- all those that have already been immunised with adjuvanted monovalent H1N1v vaccine are likely to remain protected next winter, and possibly longer, against H1N1v and the vaccine may provide protection against a drifted variant. - 4.
+JCVI welcomed plans to retain a strategic reserve of H1N1v vaccine for the purposes of future preparedness against the emergence of a virulent drifted form of H1N1v. - 5.
 Spring and summer: JCVI advised that: - unvaccinated people over the age of six months in the JCVI defined priority groups (the clinical risk groups as defined by the current seasonal influenza vaccination programme, the household contacts of immunocompromised individuals and pregnant women) and front line health and social care workers should continue to be encouraged to receive the H1N1v vaccine during the spring and summer.
 This is because they are at particular risk from infection or, in the case of front line health and social care workers and the household contacts of immunocompromised individuals, may expose those at risk of infection.
 Vaccination would provide early protection against reemergence of H1N1v in 2010/11 for those groups that are at increased risk from infection - the offer of vaccination to healthy children aged between six months and below five years should be completed, but not continued into the spring and summer - there is no scientific justification to extend the vaccination programme to other healthy age groups of the population. - 6.
 JCVI did not consider that there is any scientific justification to offer the H1N1v vaccine to any other individuals who wish to have it.
 Nor is there any scientific justification for the vaccination of carers or poultry workers. - 7.
-Autumn: JCVI advised that the next seasonal influenza vaccination programme should be implemented as usual and that: - people in the usual seasonal influenza clinical risk groups aged five years or greater should be given the trivalent seasonal influenza vaccine - children in the usual seasonal influenza clinical risk groups aged between six months and below five years should be given the trivalent seasonal influenza vaccine and, for those that have not already received the H1N1v vaccine, they should also be given the adjuvanted monovalent H1N1v vaccine at the same time.
-This is because the response to the trivalent seasonal influenza vaccine is uncertain in this age group - all immunocompromised people should be given a single dose of the trivalent seasonal influenza vaccine.
-However, the immune response to a single dose of trivalent seasonal influenza vaccine would be expected to be suboptimal in immunocompromised individuals that have not previously received H1N1v vaccine and for immunocompromised children aged below 13 years that had not previously received any influenza vaccine.
-Therefore, immunocompromised children aged six months to below 13 years that have not received influenza vaccine previously should receive one dose of adjuvanted monovalent H1N1v vaccine and one dose of trivalent seasonal influenza vaccine at the same time followed four weeks later by a second dose of trivalent seasonal influenza vaccine.
-Immunocompromised individuals aged 13 years or older that have not yet received H1N1v vaccine should receive one dose of adjuvanted monovalent H1N1v vaccine followed four weeks later by one dose of trivalent seasonal influenza vaccine.
+Autumn: JCVI advised that the next seasonal influenza vaccination programme should be implemented as usual and that: - people in the usual seasonal influenza clinical risk groups aged five years or greater should be given the trivalent seasonal influenza vaccine. - children in the usual seasonal influenza clinical risk groups aged between six months and below 13 years who have not received trivalent seasonal influenza vaccine previously should be given a second dose of trivalent seasonal influenza vaccine at least four weeks after the first dose1.
+This is because the immune response to a single dose of trivalent seasonal influenza vaccine may be poor in children within this age group and they may never have been exposed to influenza nor received seasonal influenza vaccine.